Top Bay Area Rapper on the Rise

-The lyrics, the delivery, the swag and the persona, MOF Jayy is a far from the average rapper of today’s era of hip hop.
-Displaying the Bay Area culture, but with his own flavor to it, MOF Jayy is a true representation of California, but also an artist that is not niche and not to be boxed into being strictly viewed as another Bay Area artist.
-Already accumulating thousands of views and thousands of followers MOF Jayy is on the right path to be the next top rapper to come out of Northern California’s Bay Area.
+With the lyrics, the delivery, the swag, and the persona, MOF Jayy is a far from the average rapper of today’s era of hip hop.
+Displaying the Bay Area culture, but with his own flavor to it, the Antioch native is a true representation of California, but also an artist that is not niche and not to be boxed into being strictly viewed as another Bay Area rapper.
+Already accumulating thousands of views and thousands of followers, MOF Jayy is on the right path to be the next top rapper to come out of Northern California’s Bay Area.

 Kulture Vulturez: Where are you originally from?